- Real Property Abatements

 You should seek an abatement if you believe one of the following applies to your property:

-- Overvaluation: you believe that your property's assessment exceeds its full and fair cash value.
+- Overvaluation: you believe that the assessment on your property does not reflect its fair cash value accurately.

 How does the application process work?